An example rule from the "Microsoft" style.

 script

-script allows for the creation of arbitrary logic-based rules using Tengo, a Go-like scripting language.
+Use script to create arbitrary logic-based rules using Tengo, a Go-like scripting language.

 Key summary